hviana/miniNOP/README.md

 The `receive` method also has an optional second parameter named `mode`.
 If `mode="RENOTIFICATION"`, the notification will force an exit notification even if there is no change in cell state.
-There is also `mode="WEAK"`, in which the notification updates the input memory of subsequent cells but does not trigger activations.
+If `mode="WEAK"`, in which the notification updates the input memory of subsequent cells but does not trigger activations.
+If `mode="STRONG"` an activation will be forced and `f` will be reevaluated.

 ## Possibilities with notifying cells